The fraction and kinematics of broad absorption line quasars across cosmic time: Quasar sample

 \subsection{$5.8<z<6.6$ sample}

 The high-redshift sample used in this work consists of 30 luminous quasars (median AB magnitude $M_{1450\rm\AA}=-26.9$) at $5.8\lesssim z\lesssim 6.6$ from the XQR-30 survey.
 Their magnitude and redshift distributions are shown in Fig. \ref{fig:M-z} \citep{Banados16,Mazzucchelli17,Reed17,Decarli18,WangF19,Eilers20}.
-These quasars are selected to be bright in both the rest-frame UV (AB magnitude $J\le19.8$ for $z<6.0$ sources and $J\le20.0$ for quasars at $z\ge6.0$) and in the rest-frame optical, being all detected by WISE in the W1(3.4$\mu$m) and W2(4.6$\mu$m) bands, and represent the brightest quasars that have been discovered at the time.
-Further details about the selection of \xqr\ quasars, data reduction of the \xshoot\ spectra, and the target list are given in \cite[][D'Odorico et al. in prep.]{Bischetti22}.
-This sample benefits from deep \xshoot\ observations (SNR $\gtrsim$ 25 per 50 \kms\ pixel in the rest-frame spectral range 1600-1700 \AA), and robust, Mg II-based black hole masses \citep[][Mazzucchelli et al., in prep.]{Lai22}.
-A systematic search and characterization of C IV BAL outflows in XQR-30 was performed in \cite{Bischetti22}, based on the same approach used in this work (Sect. \ref{sect:ident}).
+These quasars are selected to be bright in both the rest-frame UV (AB magnitude $J\le19.8$ for $z<6.0$ sources and $J\le20.0$ for quasars at $z\ge6.0$) and in the rest-frame optical, being all detected by WISE in the W1(3.4$\mu$m) and W2(4.6$\mu$m) bands \citep{Banados16, Ross20}.
+Further details about the selection of \xqr\ quasars, data reduction of the \xshoot\ spectra, and the target list are given in \cite{Bischetti22}.
+This sample benefits from deep \xshoot\ observations (SNR $\gtrsim$ 25 per 50 \kms\ pixel in the rest-frame spectral range 1600-1700 \AA), and robust, Mg II-based black hole masses \citep{Lai22}.
+As for the low-redshift sample, we verified the consistency between Mg II and C IV-based black hole masses.
+Bolometric luminosities are computed via rest-frame UV bolometric correction using the same method applied to the low-redshift sample \citep{Runnoe12}.

+A systematic search and characterisation of C IV BAL outflows in XQR-30 was performed in \cite{Bischetti22}, based on the same approach used in this work (Sect. \ref{sect:ident}).
 Although \xshoot\ spectra of similar quality (SNR $\gtrsim$ 10) exist to date for several luminous quasars at $5.0<z<5.4$, we do not consider them in this work as they have been mostly selected for studies of intervening absorbers and are therefore biased against the presence of BAL features \citep{Becker19}.